A-MAD-SCIENTIST/GTA-ONLINE/README.md

 This was made to bind in-game options to key bindings.

 One of the biggest two is snacks and body armor for heists.
+What is it useful for?
+CRIMINAL MASTERMIND

 You can find a VirusTotal scan [here](https://www.virustotal.com/gui/file/26d86bc1d39bdf170c32715bf8af86faac87652bf9d61d0a9c6989f0148114a4/detection) :)